ipfs/community/code-of-conduct-procedures-for-events.md

 * Refer reporters to appropriate services (e.g. event staff for incident response, medical or other emergency services) (* TODO: do we need to spell out duty officer referral options/criteria)

 The duty officers' job is _not_ to:
-* Respond to front-line customer service queries (these are probably best hanled by the registration desk)
+* Respond to front-line customer service queries (these are probably best handled by the registration desk)
 * Be everyone's pal
 * Follow reporters to offsite medical or other services (duty officers need to stay onsite; delegate this task to someone the reporter trusts if needed)
 * Put themselves in danger (_DO NOT DO THIS FOR ANY REASON_.
 Your personal safety supersedes your duty officer responsibilities.)